Lindvni/DevOpsApp/README.md

 # DevOpsApp
-# This is my DevOps application
+# This is my DevOps applicationgit